semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Go to the **Deployment Targets** tab
+1. Go to the **Deployment Targets** tab.
-2. Press **Create your first Deployment Target**
+2. Press **Create your first Deployment Target**.

     ![Creating a deployment target](./img/deployment-target-create.jpg)

 3. Fill in the deployment details:
-    - Name of the deployment
+    - Name of the deployment.
-    - Optional description
+    - Optional description.
-    - Optional URL of the deployed application
+    - Optional URL of the deployed application.
-    - Optional bookmarks
+    - Optional bookmarks.
 4. Press **Next**

     ![Example deployment target](./img/deployment-target-1.jpg)

 </Steps>

 The bookmarks are useful when using [parameterized promotions](#parameters).
 You can add up to three bookmarks matching the names of the parameters in the promotions.
 Think of the bookmarks as additional filters available in the deployment history view.

 ### Credentials and secrets {#credentials}

 Credentials are a restricted type of [secrets](./secrets) that are only accessible to authorized members of your organization.

-In the second part, we can define environment variables and upload files that will be accessible to the promoted pipelines.
+In the second part, you can define environment variables and upload files that will be accessible to the promoted pipelines.
 All information will be encrypted once saved.

 Credentials are optional.
 Go to the next step if you don't need them.

 <Steps>

-1. Set the environment variable name and value
+1. Set the environment variable name and value.
-2. Add more variables as needed
+2. Add more variables as needed.
-3. Upload a file and set where to put it in the [agent](./pipelines#agents)
+3. Upload a file and set where to put it in the [agent](./pipelines#agents).
-4. Add more files as needed
+4. Add more files as needed.
-5. Press **Next**
+5. Press **Next**.

     <details>
     <summary>Show me</summary>